 Under Alternative 2, salable mining activities would be allowed within the DVTA and subject to conditions established in conjunction with BLM leasing procedures.
-Geothermal development west of State Route 121, would need to comply with Navy-proposed design features for geothermal development specified in Section 2.3.3.2.3 (Mining Activities).
+Geothermal development west of State Route 121, would need to comply with Navy-proposed design features for geothermal development specified in Section 2.3.5.2.3 (Mining Activities).

-Therefore, under Alternative 2, land use impacts within the region of influence would be considered less than significant.
+Therefore, for the reasons set forth above, under Alternative 2, land use impacts within the region of influence would be considered less than significant.
 This EIS includes an analysis of the changes to the uses that occur on federal land.
 This analysis is located in the following sections: Section 3.3 (Mining and Mineral Resources), Section 3.4 (Livestock Grazing), Section 3.5 (Transportation), and Section 3.12 (Recreation).